MicrosoftDocs/msteams-docs/msteams-platform/samples/code-samples.md

 ## Common prerequisites

-We recommend the following common prequisites for running our sample experiences:
+We recommend the following common prerequisites for running our sample experiences:

 * [An Office 365 account with access to Microsoft Teams, with sideloading enabled](~/get-started/get-started)
 * For .NET and C#: